Ceci007/Ceci007/README.md

 ## I'm a Frontend Engineer

 - 🔭 I'm currently working on a React Native app to help you sell stuff you don't need anymore
-- 🌱 I’m currently learning Redux
+- 🌱 I want to learn typescript in the future
 - 👯 I’m looking to collaborate with other developers to create a great app
 - 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I used to play guitar
+- ⚡ Fun fact: I play guitar as a hobbie

 ### Connect with me: